High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 For earthquake engineering and seismic hazard applications, peak ground motion amplitude statistics are of particular importance.
 Here, we compare how various peak amplitude statistics of the GWM synthetics compare with the real data, how they correlate with the conditioning predictor variables, and how they compare with predictions from widely used Ground Motion Models (GMMs).
 Specifically, we compute peak ground acceleration (PGA), peak ground velocity (PGV), and pseudo-spectral acceleration (SA) for both real data and GWM synthetics.
 We use the orientation-independent GMRotD50 statistic \cite{boore2006orientation}, which represents the median of the horizontal components, rotated over all possible rotation angles.
-We utilize GMMs from \citeA{boore2014nga}, optimized for a global database of shallow crustal earthquakes in active tectonic regions with $M$ 3.0–7.9 events, and from \citeA{kanno2006new}, which used a database of strong ground motion records from shallow crustal earthquakes in Japan between 1963 and 2003.
+We utilize GMMs from \citeA{boore2014nga}, optimized for a global database of shallow crustal earthquakes in active tectonic regions, and from \citeA{kanno2006new}, which used a database of strong ground motion records from shallow and deep crustal earthquakes in Japan between 1963 and 2003.
+For this comparison with GMMs we only use the subset of the test dataset with M $\geq$ 5, because the GMMs were constructed with data from that range.